 The customer can return the products within 30 days after the products are delivered and estimated sales returns are calculated based on the expected returns.
-The rates of sales returns were 5.78% and 4.92% of gross sales for the periods ended December 31, 2022 and 2021, respectively.
+The rates of sales returns were 6.45% and 5.78% of gross sales for the years ended December 31, 2023 and 2022, respectively.